code-423n4/2022-02-jpyc/README.md

   - Initializes the upgradeable proxy with an initial implementation specified by `_logic`.
   - `_data` is an encoded function call, and the function call initializes the storage of the proxy like a `constructor`.
 - _implementation
-  - It override the function in `Proxy.sol` and is called by function of `Proxy.sol`.
+  - It overrides the function in `Proxy.sol` and is called by function of `Proxy.sol`.

-## implementation
+## Implementation
-### explanation of implementation contract
+### Explanation of implementation contract
-- We created implementation with reference to [the centre-tokens](https://github.com/centrehq/centre-tokens/tree/master/contracts ), Which is a contract with various functions added to the ERC20 standard.
+- We created implementation with reference to [the centre-tokens](https://github.com/centrehq/centre-tokens/tree/master/contracts ), which is a contract with various functions added to the ERC20 standard.
 - Also, each contract declares an empty state variable `gap`, so that state variables can be added later.

-Hereby, I will explain every single added function for each contract.
+Here, I will explain every single added function for each contract.
 #### Ownable.sol
 A contract that manages the access rights of the contract.
 It is the same as openzeppelin library except for not adding the function `renounceOwnership` used for removing ownership.